Baldwin City, Kansas: Midland Railway

 In 1867, the Leavenworth, Lawrence and Galveston Railroad laid tracks and became the first Kansas railroad south of the Kansas River.
-In 1906, the Santa Fe Depot was built and today the Midland Railway offers over 20-mile round trip excursion rides to Ottawa via "Nowhere" and Norwood.
+In 1906, the Santa Fe Depot was built and in more modern times, the Midland Railway offered over 20-mile round trip excursion rides to Ottawa via "Nowhere" and Norwood.
 Midland's Scout program is one of the few in the country to offer a railroading merit badge and Midland has hosted a Thomas the Tank Engine attraction the last few years.
+Currently, that railroad has been replaced by the Ottawa Northern Railroad, which plans to resume the tourist trains.

 Maple Leaf Festival

 Every year since 1957, Baldwin City has hosted the Maple Leaf Festival during the third full weekend in October.
 It began as a way to celebrate a successful harvest and to view the fall foliage.
 Today, it is the largest fall family event in the area and features a parade, arts and crafts, quilt show, theatrical performances, history tours, train rides and live music.
 Annually it draws crowds of 30,000 or more.